Vauxhat/PMD-Text-Generator/README.md

 ## Credits
 Font and interface uses sprites from Pokémon Mystery Dungeon: Explorers of Sky by Nintendo and Spike Chunsoft.
 Character portraits were taken from the [PMD Sprite Repository](https://sprites.pmdcollab.org/).
+Characters belong to The Pokémon Company.